nasa-jpl-memex/memex-explorer/README.md

     latest.pem, a convenience to logging in to the most-recently-created server.

-To connect to a machine given an IP address of 54.167.11.71, log in with the command
+To connect to a instance given an IP address of 54.167.11.71, log in with the command

     ssh -i keys/ec2-54.167.11.71.pem vagrant@54.167.11.71